shlynz/Neon-White-Discord-Leaderboard/README.md

   - Shows the top time(s) for the specified query.
 Shows all top times if nothing is specified
 - `/userinfo [user]`
   - Shows the top times of the specified user.
 If none specified, calling user is used
+- `/todo`
+  - Shows stages you currently don't have the top time in

 ### Current version:
 The current version of this bot is very much still in development and doesn't really offer any usable feature.